 If You’re Facing Jail Time

 If you’re facing jail time, it’s so important to have a criminal defense lawyer that the court will appoint you legal counsel if you qualify and haven’t hired your own.
-Another route that some defendants take is to hire a family member or friend who is an attorney, but who specializes in another area of law.
+Another route that some defendants take is to hire a family member or friend who is an attorney, but who works in another area of law.
 Even if either of these options is available to you, hiring your own personal criminal defense lawyer is the way to go.
-A lawyer who specializes in this area of law will be able to ensure that you understand the rules of this process and will help you get the best outcome.
+A lawyer who works in this area of law will be able to ensure that you understand the rules of this process and will help you get the best outcome.

 The consequences of being found guilty are numerous.
 On top of weeks, months, or years in jail, you’re also facing thousands of dollars in fines, years of probation, and a criminal record…all of which can seriously and negatively affect the rest of your life.
 Fortunately, an experienced criminal defense lawyer knows the ins and outs of the law, the best way to proceed in court, and how to get you a fair outcome.